Flagship Systems Plus Education

 Preserving capital is the goal (chart from famed trend follower):

-Your access to our support team, led personally by Michael, will answer 95% of your emailed questions within 24-36 hours.
+Your access to our support team will answer 95% of your emailed questions within 24-36 hours.
 You can learn anywhere: office, home, on the road, it doesn’t matter.
 You will have access to our client support service for 18 months.
 Just like your CPA or attorney–the ability to ask questions is built right into the Flagship product.
 No extra support fees are charged.
 Some ask: Are there in person or online groups that talk about this strategy?
 You have our team for support.
-The amount of misinformation online is overwhelming.
+The amount of misinformation online in forums is overwhelming.
 It is a minefield.
-Bottom line: Avoid it.
+Avoid it.

 “Please keep in mind the observation of two of my best friends, who are at the peak of their distinguished careers in medicine and medical research.
 They agree that the two most important discoveries in medical history are penicillin and washing hands (which stopped the spread of infection from one mother to another by the midwives who delivered most babies before 1900).
 What’s more, my friends counsel, there’s no better advice on how to live longer than to quit smoking and buckle up when driving.
 The lesson: advice doesn’t have to be complicated to be good.”